guilhermevazambuja/miniddos-detector/README.md

 techniques.
 This project leverages the CICIDS2017 dataset to explore features and visualize network flow patterns through Singular Value Decomposition (SVD).

+This project is a study inspired by:

+**A Detailed Analysis of the CICIDS2017 Data Set**
+Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani

+The paper evaluates the CICIDS2017 dataset and introduces the concept of "superfeatures"—high-quality derived features obtained through dimensionality reduction techniques.
+It demonstrates that models like Random Forest can achieve improved performance when trained on these superfeatures.
+This project builds directly on those ideas by applying SVD to extract behavioral components from network flow data.
+These components serve as superfeatures for training a classifier to detect DDoS attacks with improved efficiency, accuracy and interpretability.

 ## About the Dataset: CICIDS2017

 The [CICIDS2017](https://www.unb.ca/cic/datasets/ids-2017.html) dataset was created to address the limitations of older